Netflix January 2020 new releases – new movies, TV shows and originals

 The Ghost Bride A Mandarin homicide thriller specializing in a younger girl how finds herself within the afterlife

-October Faction Comedian adaptation a few monster looking couple who preserve their id hidden from their kids
+October Faction Comedian adaptation a few monster searching couple who hold their identification hidden from their youngsters

-Saint Seiya: Knights of the Zodiac season 1 half 2 The second a part of the primary season of the anime collection
+Saint Seiya: Knights of the Zodiac season 1 half 2 The second a part of the primary season of the anime sequence

 Friday 24th January